polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 ---
 **NOTE**
-Due to a regression in the rust compiler using the newest rust nightly for compiling the runtime will result in compilation errors.
-Therefore it is advised to use the following version until this issue is resolved:
+Due to a regression in the rust compiler, using the newest rust nightly for compiling the runtime will result in compilation errors.
+Therefore, it is advised to use the following version until this issue is resolved:

 ```bash